obiradaniel/Sparkify-Airflow-Pipeline/README.md

 The whole project is based on Airflow and custom hooks and operators for AWS, RedShift, S3..
 ***
 ## Contents:
-1. Data to be used: the data is stored in a S3 Bucket
+1. Data to be used: the data is stored in a S3 Bucket for Udacity
     1. Listening events for it's streaming data as JSON logfiles.
     2. Song data for all tracks available on it's service as JSON files.